Full-Service Estate Planning and Probate Law

 Estate planning is essential to preserve family wealth and can go beyond just the drafting and execution of a will.
 Our attorneys formulate and implement long-term estate plans aimed at protecting your financial security while minimizing the tax burden of transferring wealth to the next generation.

 Our estate planning attorneys create personalized plans utilizing sophisticated estate planning techniques such as “Crummey” trusts, special needs trusts, irrevocable life insurance trusts, private charitable foundations, charitable trusts, family limited partnerships and limited liability companies.
-We handle tax and probate matters for individuals and fiduciaries and counsel executors and trustees.
+We handle tax and probate matters for individuals, beneficiaries, fiduciaries, and counsel executors and trustees.
 We can handle every aspect of estate planning and administration for you, from tax planning to distributions from an estate or trust.

 Protecting the wealth represented by a closely held business is a major part of our trust and estate planning practice.
 We tailor creative long-term business succession plans to minimize the potentially devastating effect of estate and inheritance taxes on closely held businesses.
 These plans may include the creation of partnerships, trusts or other entities, and the use of shareholder agreements.